 An important part of my nightly routine, that I try hard to stick with, is to stop eating past 7pm.
-I won’t go into to much detail becaue I wrote an entire post on this strategy a couple weeks ago.
-But I will say having this strategy as part of my nightly routine is very important to me.
+I won’t go into too much detail because I wrote an entire post on this strategy a couple weeks ago.
+But I will say having night habit is very important to me.
 It keeps my calories under control and helps manage my weight.

 #7 Do a quick toning routine

 I’m a runner and run outside, or on my treadmill, at least 4 times week.
 However, I don’t do as much toning exercises as I should.
 I want to, and have every intention to do so after my runs, but rarely do.
 Why?
 Because I’m a sweaty mess and ready for a hot shower.
 A solution I came up with was to do toning exercises before bed.
-I asked OYS writer Melissa to put together a quick toning routine.
+I have this quick toning routine.
 This toning routine takes 10 minutes to complete and can easily be done before bed.
-I haven’t done this as much as I would like but plan to fit it into my nighttime routine moving forward.

 #8 Quiet time